sematext/docs/docs/logs/reduce-costs-with-pipelines.md

 In this example, we will aim to remove redundant and duplicated information.
 We’ll extract the essential details, specifically focusing on isolating the **response status**, which serves as a crucial metric, along with specifying the **type of exception**.
 Besides reducing the cost, this extraction has another positive side effect - it  enhances data clarity and facilitates a more precise analysis of the log information, this making it possible for you to get more insights and value from these logs.

-Instructions on achieving this goal with various pipeline processors, are detailed in the steps below.
+Instructions on achieving this goal with various pipeline processors are detailed in the steps below.

 ## Field Extractor Processor - Extract Metrics